top of page

 Many patients also notice improvements in mental clarity and energy.

-3. Fiber and healthy dietary fats
+3. Fibre and healthy dietary fats

 Helpful foods include: